 Challenge: Dependence of ionic current on the conformation.
-By changing the input files to the solvate scripts, solvate the system you created in Task 2, defined in the files pore+dna_other.pdb and pore+dna.psf.
+By changing the input files to the solvate scripts, solvate the system you created in Task 2, defined in the files pore+dna\other.pdb and pore+dna.psf.
 Equilibrate the system and calculate the ionic current as in the previous section.
 Does the difference in conformation change the results?

 Enhanced ionic current.
 In some situations, the presence of DNA in the pore leads to an increase rather than a decrease in ionic current.
 There appear to be two competing mechanisms whose dominance depends on the bulk ion concentration.
 First, the DNA mechanically blocks the pore, excluding ions in the volume it occupies.
 However, because DNA is charged, the concentration of ions in its vicinity is greater than in the bulk.
-These ideas are discussed further in Smeets et al., Nano Letters 6, 89-95 (2006).
+These ideas are discussed further in Chang et al., Nano Letters 4, 1551-1556 (2004) and Smeets et al., Nano Letters 6, 89-95 (2006).

-2.4 Simulating translocation
+2.4 Simulating DNA translocation

-- 1 Enter cd ../7_translocate/.
-In real simulations, translocation would be performed in solution.
-However, due to time constraints, we'll perform the translocation simulation in vacuum and then analyze the provided trajectory for a similar simulation in solution. - 2 Execute constrainSilicon.tcl. - 3 Run minimization and raise the system's temperature in turn, by executing NAMD with the configuration files eq0.namd and eq1.namd. - 4 Equilibrate the system at constant temperature with eq2.namd. - 5 We'll now apply an electric field of 150 kcal/(mol Å e).
-Execute NAMD with the configuration file run0.namd.
-This simulation may take several minutes to run, so if you are short on time you may want to skip this step and the one that follows. - 6 View the resulting trajectory in VMD by entering mol delete all and mol load psf pore+dna.psf dcd run0.dcd.
+- 1 Enter cd ../7\translocate/.
+In production simulations, translocation would be performed in solution.
+However, due to time constraints, we'll perform the translocation simulation in vacuum and then analyze the provided trajectory for a similar simulation in solution.
+We will also be using only short-range electrostatics (with a 12 Å cutoff) instead of PME electrostatics because the vacuum system has a nonzero charge.
+Electrostatic cutoffs are not recommended for most production simulations. - 2 Execute constrainSilicon.tcl. - 3 Run the NAMD configuration scripts shown in the table below sequentially.
+If you generated the pore with InorganicBuilder, you need to change cellBasisVector1 and cellBasisVector2 in eq0.namd to those you recorded.
+The final simulation may take several minutes to run, so if you are short on time you may want to skip this step and the one that follows.

+NAMD script steps description eq0.namd 201 minimization eq1.namd 500 raise temperature from 0 to 295 K at constant $V$ eq2.namd 1000 constant $p$ and Langevin thermostat run0.namd 8000 electric field 150 kcal/(mol Å e) at constant $V$

+- 4 View the resulting trajectory in VMD by entering mol delete all and mol load psf pore+dna.psf dcd run0.dcd.
 Change the representation to VDW.
-Does the ssDNA translocate from one side of the pore to another? - 7 Since your simulation was performed in a vacuum, we cannot analyze the ionic current.
+Does the ssDNA translocate from one side of the pore to another? - 5 Since your simulation was performed in a vacuum, we cannot analyze the ionic current.
 For this reason, the trajectory translocate.dcd along with the structure translocate.psf and extended system translocate.xsc has been provided.
-The data is from a 6 V translocation simulation of a DNA hairpin.
+The data is from a 6 V translocation simulation of dsDNA.
 Execute electricCurrentZFrame.tcl to calculate the ionic current for this trajectory.
 Unlike the script of a similar name we used previously, electricCurrentZFrame.tcl records the time in DCD frames, instead of nanoseconds, to facilitate comparision with the trajectory.
-The results are placed in the file curr_6V.dat. - 8 The script trackPositionZ.tcl operates in much the same way as electricCurrentZFrame.tcl except that it determines the center of mass of the DNA relative to the center of the pore instead of the current.
+The results are placed in the file curr\6V.dat.

+- 6 The script trackPositionZ.tcl operates in much the same way as electricCurrentZFrame.tcl except that it determines the center of mass of the DNA relative to the center of the pore instead of the current.
 Enter source trackPositionZ.tcl.
-The z-position of the center of mass is stored as a function of frame number in pos_6V.dat.

-9 Open the trajectory in VMD with the following commands:
+The z-position of the center of mass is stored as a function of frame number in pos\6V.dat. - 7 Open the trajectory in VMD with the following commands: